 Take Heidi.
 She was working at the largest food company on the East Coast when a rare divisional VP spot opened up.
 There were six or seven strong candidates for the job.

 One day, Heidi asked a friend at work if there had been any decision about the new VP spot.
 There hadn’t been.
-Her friend, a senior director and a very aggressive poker player, said, “Why don’t you just ask for it?”
+Her friend, a senior director who also happened to be a very aggressive poker player, said, “Why don’t you just ask for it?”

 Heidi thought she was nuts.
 Management knew she wanted the job; how could she possibly inﬂuence their decision?
-Her friend said, “You have nothing to lose, and besides, if you are not happy with the answer, at least you know where you stand and can start networking.”
+Her friend said, “You have nothing to lose, and besides, if you’re not happy with the answer, at least you know where you stand and can start networking.”

 So Heidi decided to be bold and went in to make her pitch for the position to the divisional president.
-At the end, he said, “I’m so glad you came in here and told me you want the job.
-It shows you are assertive and know what you want.
+In the end, the leader said, “I’m so glad you came in here and told me you want the job.
+It shows you’re assertive and know what you want.
 That’s a sign of great leadership.”

 Three weeks later, Heidi was the new VP.